GowravTata/Digit_Recognizer-Kaggle/README.md

 Downloading the Mnist Data
 The MNIST dataset is one of the most common datasets used for image classification and accessible from many different sources.
 In fact, even Tensorflow and Keras allow us to import and download the MNIST dataset directly from their API.
 Therefore, I will start with the following two lines to import tensorflow and MNIST dataset under the Keras API.

 The MNIST database contains 60,000 training images and 10,000 testing images taken from American Census Bureau employees and American high school students [4].
 Therefore, in the second line, I have separated these two groups as train and test and also separated the labels and the images. x_train and x_test parts contain greyscale RGB codes (from 0 to 255) while y_train and y_test parts contains labels from 0 to 9 which represents which number they actually are.
 To visualize these numbers, we can get help from matplotlib.

+The MNIST training set is composed of 30,000 patterns from SD-3 and 30,000 patterns from SD-1.
+Our test set was composed of 5,000 patterns from SD-3 and 5,000 patterns from SD-1.
+The 60,000 pattern training set contained examples from approximately 250 writers.
+We made sure that the sets of writers of the training set and test set were disjoint.

+SD-1 contains 58,527 digit images written by 500 different writers.
+In contrast to SD-3, where blocks of data from each writer appeared in sequence, the data in SD-1 is scrambled.
+Writer identities for SD-1 is available and we used this information to unscramble the writers.
+We then split SD-1 in two: characters written by the first 250 writers went into our new training set.
+The remaining 250 writers were placed in our test set.
+Thus we had two sets with nearly 30,000 examples each.
+The new training set was completed with enough examples from SD-3, starting at pattern # 0, to make a full set of 60,000 training patterns.
+Similarly, the new test set was completed with SD-3 examples starting at pattern # 35,000 to make a full set with 60,000 test patterns.
+Only a subset of 10,000 test images (5,000 from SD-1 and 5,000 from SD-3) is available on this site.
+The full 60,000 sample training set is available.

+Many methods have been tested with this training set and test set.
+Here are a few examples.
+Details about the methods are given in an upcoming paper.
+Some of those experiments used a version of the database where the input images where deskewed (by computing the principal axis of the shape that is closest to the vertical, and shifting the lines so as to make it vertical).
+In some other experiments, the training set was augmented with artificially distorted versions of the original training samples.
+The distortions are random combinations of shifts, scaling, skewing, and compression.